Bacterial vaginosis, also known as BV, is a common inflammatory condition that affects the vagina, which can sometimes cause a smelly discharge.

 Can BV go away on its own?

 There are precautions that you can take to protect yourself against BV and other vaginal infections.
-Maintaining your overall heath as well as the health of your vagina can help you to avoid infection and the feelings of illness that are associated with these.
+Maintaining your overall heath as well as the health of your vagina can help you to avoid infection and the symptoms associated with these.

-It’s important to practise good feminine hygiene, and also getting to know your body can help you to spot the signs of infection.
-Many women experience vaginal discharge throughout their menstrual cycle, once you know what is normal for you it’s easier to spot when anything unusual has occurred.
+It’s important to practice good feminine hygiene, and also to get to know your body, as this will help you to spot any signs of BV or infection.
+Many women experience changes to their vaginal discharge throughout their menstrual cycle - once you know what is normal for you it’s easier to spot when unusual symptoms.

 - Have showers instead of baths